Makr91/zoneweaver/docs/api/index.md

 ## Base URL

-The API is served from your ZoneWeaver frontend server:
+The API is served from your Zoneweaver frontend server:

 - **HTTPS (Recommended)**: `https://your-server:3443`
 - **HTTP**: `http://your-server:3443`

 ## OpenAPI Specification

-The ZoneWeaver Frontend API is fully documented using OpenAPI 3.0 specification.
+The Zoneweaver Frontend API is fully documented using OpenAPI 3.0 specification.

 ### Interactive Documentation